Mir Taqi Mir

+His father's name was Meer Muttaqi.
+Following his father's death, his step-brothers seized control of his inheritance.
+His (paternal) step-uncle took care of him after he was orphaned, and after the death of his step-uncle, his maternal step-uncle took care of him.
+The signature of his poetry is the grief he expresses.
+His poetry expresses much grief and distress over the downfall of his city, Delhi.

 Life

 The main source of information on Mir's life is his autobiography Zikr-e-Mir, which covers the period from his childhood to the beginning of his sojourn in Lucknow.
 However, it is said to conceal more than it reveals, with material that is undated or presented in no chronological sequence.
 Therefore, many of the 'true details' of Mir's life remain a matter of speculation.

 Early life and background

 Mir was born in Agra, India (then called Akbarabad and ruled by the Mughals) in August or February 1723.
 His grandfather had migrated from Hejaz to Hyderabad, then to Akbarabad or Agra.
 His philosophy of life was formed primarily by his father, Mir Abdullah, a religious man with a large following, whose emphasis on the importance of love and the value of compassion remained with Mir throughout his life and imbued his poetry.
 Mir's father died while the poet was in his teens, and left him some debt.
 Mir left Agra for Delhi a few years after his father's death, to finish his education and also to find patrons who offered him financial support (Mir's many patrons and his relationship with them have been described by his translator C. M. Naim).
 He was given a daily allowance by the Mughal Amir-ul-Umara and Mir Bakhshi, Khan-i Dauran, who was another native of Agra.

-Some scholars consider two of Mir's masnavis (long narrative poems rhymed in couplets), Mu'amlat-e-ishq (The Stages of Love) and Khwab o Khyal-e Mir ("Mir's Vision"), written in the first person, as inspired by Mir's own early love affairs, but it is by no means clear how autobiographical these accounts of a poet's passionate love affair and descent into madness are.
+Some scholars consider two of Mir's masnavis (long narrative poems rhymed in couplets), Mu'amlat-e-ishq (The Stages of Love) and Khwab o Khyal-e Mir ("Mir's Vision"), written in the first person, as inspired by Mir's early love affairs, but it is by no means clear how autobiographical these accounts of a poet's passionate love affair and descent into madness are.
 Especially, as Frances W. Pritchett points out, the austere portrait of Mir from these masnavis must be juxtaposed against the picture drawn by Andalib Shadani, whose inquiry suggests a very different poet, given to unabashed eroticism in his verse.